History of vice in Texas: State of Texas in the 19th century

 Even after Texas was admitted to the Union in the mid-19th century it remained in various ways a frontier territory throughout the 19th century and even the early 20th century.
 Though population centers became established early they were small.
 There was a steady stream of newcomers into the state with men generally outnumbering women, thus creating a demand for prostitutes.
 Many immigrants to the state were criminals and others fleeing the law from other parts of the U.S. Texas in fact was known as a haven for criminals because of its lax laws and even more lax enforcement.
 The phrase "Gone to Texas" took on a notorious connotation in that it was commonly associated with fugitives.
 This was so common, in fact, that in many communities it was considered impolite to ask for too many details of someone's past.
 The state held fast to an ideal of freedom which created a climate for the development of vice.
-In fairness, the U.S. as a whole during the 19th century was much more tolerant of vices like gambling, alcohol, and drugs that it is today, but the environment in many parts of Texas was even more tolerant.
+In fairness, the U.S. as a whole during the 19th century was much more tolerant of vices like gambling, alcohol, and drugs than it is today, but the environment in many parts of Texas was even more tolerant.
 One notable exception of this was the forbidding of a state lottery in the state constitution.

 Following the American Civil War, during the Reconstruction era, lawlessness took hold in many frontier outposts, especially along the Mexican border.
 Smuggling operations as well as saloons and gambling houses became increasingly common.
 New settlements began to dot the western frontier of the state with gambling a popular form of recreation at the saloons for the numerous cowboys and buffalo hunters who passed through.
 Professional gamblers, such as "Doc" Holliday and "Lottie Deno" (Charlotte Thompkins), traveled circuits through these settlements preying on the unsuspecting.
 Unregulated gambling on the frontier reached its peak in the 1870s before communities began to establish more formal ordinances and more strictly enforce them.
 The 1870s in particular were an economic boom period on the Texas frontier because of a spike in demand for bison hides.
 Towns and outposts from El Paso and San Antonio to Fort Griffin, Fort Worth, and Denison saw periodic arrivals of cowboys and traders flush with cash and frequently looking for entertainment including any form of vice a community might offer.
 For its part El Paso, which by this time was a relatively large community, was still predominantly a way station for commerce between the interior of Mexico and New Mexico.
 Its largest business sectors revolved around gaming, drinking, and prostitution; indeed town meetings were held at the saloon of the town's mayor Ben Dowell.
 Further east, the small frontier outpost of Fort Griffin became one of the most notorious centers of vice and lawlessness.